Bringing the best of the city under one roof

 The Time Out Market team worked closely with local architects Urban Robot on the design of the space, following the vision of local architectural pioneer Morris Lapidus who said "If you create the stage setting and it is grand, then everyone who enters will play their part."

 Another visual focal point is a large media wall offering insights into Time Out content highlighting the best things to do in the city, featuring exhibitions, events, concerts and more – curated by local Time Out editors to inspire visitors.
 The screen will also present artwork from some of the city's main illustrators, as part of the project 'Time Out Animated Cities'.
-Miami based Gabriela David (Brazil) and Kiko Rodriguez (Cuba), Joao Fazenda and Bernardo Carvalho (both from Portugal) are among the first artists chosen to portray Miami's exciting landscape.
+Miami based Gabriela David (Brazil) and Kiko Rodriguez (Cuba), Joao Fazenda and Bernardo Carvalho (both from Portugal) were among the first artists chosen to portray Miami's exciting landscape.

 The menu boards are also an artistic element of the market as they aim to do more than just provide information on dishes offered by the chefs, instead they visually represent the food and tell a story – a pillar of the Time Out brand.
 They also add a cultural twist as they were designed by Chalk and Brush, a team of local artists led by Cinthia Santos and Benjamin Levy.
 They created beautiful, authentic hand-lettered artwork for the boards, bringing to life each chef’s menus.
 Living by the mission that art can change a space, Chalk and Brush is known for its custom, hand-crafted art and design on chalkboard menus, murals, and more.